NuclearTalent/LFD_for_Physicists/_sources/LearningFromData-content/Setup/installing_anaconda.md

 **How to get Anaconda Python** **[Also see the Anaconda Distribution Starter Guide]**

-Step-by-step instructions for downloading and installing Anaconda are available for [Windows](http://docs.anaconda.com/anaconda/install/windows/), [Mac OSX](http://docs.anaconda.com/anaconda/install/mac-os/), or [Linux](http://docs.anaconda.com/anaconda/install/linux/).
-Here we&#39;ll step through the relevant options for us (based on following the graphical installer, which is what you will get by default for Windows and Macs; for Linux it is assumed you can follow the [instructions for Linux](http://docs.anaconda.com/anaconda/install/linux/)).
+Step-by-step instructions for downloading and installing Anaconda are available for Windows, Mac OSX (Intel or Apple silicon), or Linux.
+Here we&#39;ll step through the relevant options for us (based on following the graphical installer, which is what you will get by default for Windows and Macs; for Linux it is assumed you can follow the instructions for Linux.

-1. Go to [https://www.anaconda.com/products/individual - Downloads](https://www.anaconda.com/products/individual#Downloads) and click on the **Download** button for your type of computer (use the 64-bit installer).
+1. Go to [https://www.anaconda.com/products/individual - Downloads](https://www.anaconda.com/download/success) and select the **Download** button for your type of computer (use the 64-bit installer).
 2. An installation program will be downloaded.
 Start it up (e.g., by double clicking).
 3. Accept the license agreement.
 4. Install for All Users (this assumes you have admin privileges; it avoids potential later problems if you can do this).
 Allow the installation if your virus protection software asks you.
 5. It is suggested you accept the suggestion for the installation location (e.g., C:\ProgramData\Anaconda3 on Windows).
 [Note: steps 4 and 5 may be reversed for a Mac install.]
 6. For Windows, accept the checked Advanced Options as &quot;Register Anaconda as my default Python x.x&quot; and click **Install**.
-7. It is recommended (for our purposes) that you &quot;Skip&quot; installing Microsoft VSCode, if you are given the option, but this is your call.
-8. While it is installing, you might want to click **Show Details** to see progress.
+7. While it is installing, you might want to click **Show Details** to see progress.
 It will take a while, depending on your hardware.
 Be patient!
-9. If it works, you&#39;ll get to a &quot;Thanks for installing Anaconda Individual Edition!&quot; page.
+8. If it works, you&#39;ll get to a &quot;Thanks for installing Anaconda Individual Edition!&quot; page.
 There will be two already-checked boxes.
 You _ **do not** _ need to sign up for Anaconda Cloud, so uncheck that one.
 But you might want to read the &quot;Getting started with Anaconda&quot; information.
 Click **Finish** you are done.

 ## Anaconda and github